xavierhampton/rbx-plugins/README.md

 - Dynamic Terrain Generation: Converts a rectangular part into blocky terrain based on the island type.
 - Efficient Unioning: Combines parts into unions for better performance and visual coherence.
 - Toolbar Integration: Adds a toolbar named BlockyIslands with a button labeled Islandify.

+## LowPolyRocks

+This plugin allows you to create random low poly rocks by cloning and manipulating parts in your Roblox Studio workspace.
+When activated, the plugin generates multiple low-poly rock formations based on a selected part, giving them a blocky, random appearance with varying sizes and positions.

+### Example

+**Features:**
+- Randomly adjusts the size, position, and rotation of the generated parts to create a natural, blocky rock formation.
+- Supports density settings for the number of rocks and offset options for position and size.
+- Automatically merges the generated rocks into a single union for easy handling.

+**Settings:**
+- ```density``` (default: 20): Determines how many rocks will be generated.
+Increase the number to add more rocks to the formation.
+- ```positionOffset``` (default: 3): Controls the maximum variation in position for the generated rocks.
+Increasing this value will make the rocks spread out more.
+- ```sizeOffset``` (default: 2): Controls the size variation of each generated rock.
+A higher value will create more diverse sizes for the rocks.

 ## Installation